 - trauma above the collarbones,

-- dangerous mechanism like a fall more than five stairs or being hit by a car.
+- dangerous mechanism of injury like a fall from more than five stairs or being hit by a car.

 Those older than 65 years of age are at increased risk of bleeding from head injury because the aging brain shrinks away from the skull, causing the veins that bridge from the skull to the brain surface to be more easily torn.

-If a person is taking a blood thinning medication such as warfarin (Coumadin) or clopidogrel (Plavix), they are also at an increased risk of a brain injury, even if it is a relatively minor head trauma.
+If a person is taking a blood-thinning medication such as warfarin (Coumadin), clopidogrel (Plavix), prasugrel (Effient), or rivaroxaban (Xarelto), they are also at an increased risk of a brain injury, even if there is relatively minor trauma.

 Get breaking medical news.